Walk-In Vet in San Jose — No Appointment Needed

 Are walk-ins accepted every day?

-What if my pet needs emergency care?
+What if my pet turns out to need emergency care?